Description of Services

 Back to Basics (Hatha) Yoga

 This yoga class is designed to meet the needs of those new to yoga as well as those seeking a greater understanding of yoga postures.
-Perfect for those that are just beginning, or returning to yoga after a long break.
 Explanations of yoga postures, alignment, and breath will be discussed throughout class.
-(This class is also great for those that have been doing yoga for a long time, as there are always modifications to make the postures more intense.)
+Room is heated up to 80-90 degrees.
+(This class is also great for those that have been doing yoga for a long time,)

 Donation YinYasa Yoga